Laravel 10 Eloquent Has One Through Relationship Tutorial

 Create Migrations & Database Tables

-• People migration to store people data
+• People migration for people table to store people data

-• Broker migration to store brokers
+• Broker migration for brokers table to store brokers

-• Home Migration to store homes data
+• Home Migration for homes table to store homes data

-Open project into terminal and run these artisan commands.
+Open project into terminal and run these artisan commands,

-$ php artisan make:migration create_people_table
+php artisan make:migration create_people_table

-$ php artisan make:migration create_brokers_table
+php artisan make:migration create_brokers_table

-$ php artisan make:migration create_homes_table
+php artisan make:migration create_homes_table

-It will create two migration files 2023_03_03_162204_create_people_table.php, 2023_03_03_162246_create_brokers_table.php, and 2023_03_03_162253_create_homes_table.php inside location /database/migrations.
+It will create two migration files xxx_create_people_table.php, xxx_create_brokers_table.php, and xxx_create_homes_table.php inside location /database/migrations.

-Open xxx_create_people_table.php and write this complete code into it.
+Open xxx_create_people_table.php and write this complete code into it,

 <?php